Cerebral palsy (CP) is a group of disorders that make it hard for a child's body to control movement. It appears in the first few years of life.

-You will be asked about your child's symptoms and health history.
+The doctor will ask about the child's symptoms and past health.
 A physical exam will be done.
 The child's motor skills and reflexes will be tested.

 There is no cure for CP.
-The goal is to help the child reach his or her fullest ability.
-A child will need care from pediatricians, specialists, physical therapists, and counselors.
+The goal is to help the child reach their fullest ability.
+A team of specialists and lifelong care will be needed.
 Common treatments are:

 Speech, physical, and occupational therapy may help a child speak, move, walk, and do activities of daily living.
 Physical therapy also helps strengthen muscles and helps with fitness.